blog-banner-image

 • Location: Westview, FL, and Kendall, FL

-Step 3: Enroll in a bachelor’s degree program (2-4 years)
+Step 3: Enroll in a bachelor’s degree program (two to four years)

 Typical applications to scientific bachelor’s programs may include the completion of specific coursework (e.g., high school level chemistry, biology, and mathematics); a competitive GPA; national test scores (SAT or ACT); a personal statement; letter(s) of recommendation; and TOEFL test scores (again, for non-native speakers of English).

-In addition to general education, bachelor’s programs for forensic scientists have courses such as criminalistics, forensic biology, organic chemistry, and more.
+In addition to general education, bachelor’s programs for forensic scientists include courses in criminalistics, forensic biology, organic chemistry, and more.
 The Forensic Science Education Programs Accreditation Commission (FEPAC)—the primary accrediting body for forensic science programs in the country—evaluates the quality of curricula, educational objectives, student support services, faculty credentials, admissions processes, and other relevant factors in schools nationwide.

 The University of Tampa